mdn/translated-content/files/ru/learn/forms/styling_web_forms/index.md

 And voila!

+> [!NOTE]
-> **Примечание:** If your example does not work quite like you expected and you want to check it against our version, you can find it on GitHub — see it [running live](https://mdn.github.io/learning-area/html/forms/postcard-example/) (also see [the source code](https://github.com/mdn/learning-area/tree/master/html/forms/postcard-example)).
+> If your example does not work quite like you expected and you want to check it against our version, you can find it on GitHub — see it [running live](https://mdn.github.io/learning-area/html/forms/postcard-example/) (also see [the source code](https://github.com/mdn/learning-area/tree/master/html/forms/postcard-example)).

 ## Conclusion